 Then there's Amelia, a student volunteer in her third year of studying anthropology at the University of Queensland.
 She is a kitchen-hand at a homeless shelter in Brisbane and in the video below speaks of the wonderful and resilient people she has met through volunteering.
 Amelia discusses the skills she has gained from volunteering and offers up her advice to young people who are looking to volunteer.
 What a great example of a student making a change.

 Our team enjoyed being out and about at #NSVW15 events.
-We loved offering encouragement to students thinking of volunteering, being inspired by all the amazing work students are already doing in their communities, and getting our interview on for the soon to be released #NSVW15 short film!!
+We loved offering encouragement to students thinking of volunteering, being inspired by all the amazing work students are already doing in their communities, and getting our interview on!!

 666 ABC Canberra Drive had on air two of the youngest volunteers they've ever met, Lucinda and Declan.